 He was also angry with himself for every cross word he had ever spoken to his wife during their long marriage.

-Bill’s friends, family and neighbours thought he had lost his mind when he dug up his wife’s garden—she had been an avid gardener—and paved it over with concrete.
+Bill’s friends, family and neighbours thought he had lost his mind when he dug up his wife’s garden — she had been an avid gardener — and paved over it with concrete.

 They tried to talk him out of doing so, saying that Angela would be “disappointed” with him for destroying something she loved.